-- 1. Create a new file Book.java (in IS7\bookdb) and open it for editing! - 2.
+- 1. Create a new file Book.java (or download it) in the directory IS7\bookdb and open it for editing! - 2.
 Define the package: package IS7.bookdb; - 3.
 Define the class: public class Book implements java.io.Serializable {}

-Notice that it must implement the java.io.Serializable Interface in order for the instances to be transmittable between the server and the client!
+Notice that it must implement the java.io.
+Serializable Interface in order for the instances to be transmittable between the server and the client!